quebin31/microblog-api/README.md

-To set up the production environment run the `setup:production` npm script which takes care of applying migrations to the database and running seeds if necessary, in contrast to the dev and test environment this setup doesn't take care of create a database or Redis instance as it expects those services to be already running and be accessible through their respective URL environment variables.
+To set up the production environment run the `setup:production` npm script which takes care of applying migrations to the database and running seeds if necessary, in contrast to the dev and test environment this setup doesn't take care of creating a database or Redis instance as it expects those services to be already running and be accessible through their respective URL environment variables.

 #### Deploying